Octocurious

 Definition

-A Formal Language is context-free if it is generated by a context-free grammar or accepted by a Pushdown Automaton.
+A formal language is context-free if it is accepted by a pushdown automata.

 Properties